OneDesk: Basic Concepts

 (also known as “How your data is structured”)

 To understand how OneDesk organizes your stuff, you only need to get a few concepts: Items, Project, and Portfolios.

 - ITEMS – The basic things you are managing

-These are the things you are managing and tracking, such as tasks, ideas, or tickets.
+These are the things you are managing and tracking, such as tasks or tickets.
 They are classified under Ticket, Features, and Tasks.
-You can create the types you want.
+You can also create other types if you want.

 - PROJECTS – groups of ITEMS

 These hold collections of items.
-They represent things like projects and releases, but you can create the types of projects you need.
+They represent things like projects and releases, but you can create other types of projects if required.
 Inside projects your items can be placed in a folder structure to keep them organized.

 - PORTFOLIOS – groups of PROJECTS

 Portfolios hold projects.
 Use them to organize related projects or releases together.
 You can nest “portfolios” to any depth, and a project can be in more than one portfolio, so you can create very flexible structures.

 OneDesk lets you access your items and containers in a few ways.
 To navigate with confidence you need to know about the Project selector, Views and Filters.

 1. PROJECT SELECTOR – The level of the project hierarchy you are looking at

 When you’ve organized your items into projects, and your projects into a structure, you have a very flexible way of looking at your different projects.
 The PROJECT SELECTOR in the top left corner of your screen allows you to set the hierarchy-level you want to focus on.
-For example, if you set your scope to “Sample Project PORTFOLIO!” you will see all the PROJECTS and ITEMS inside that PORTFOLIO.
+For example, if you set your scope to “Krypton Portfolio” you will see all the PROJECTS and ITEMS inside that PORTFOLIO.

 2. APPLICATION – The category of items, and how you want to display them.